lilcpu/slate/source/index.html.md

 2. We'll send you a `client_id` and a `client_secret`. __Save these somewhere secure.__
 3. Request an `access_token` (see example).

-After you recieve an `access_token` store it in your database for future use.
+After you receive an `access_token` store it in your database for future use.
 When making requests to the Lifespan API you __must__ include the token in the authorization header like so: `Authorization: Bearer {token}`

 <aside class="notice">
 You must replace <code>token</code> with your personal API key.